 So, it is possible that one hoards items because of having OCD, and the person may abuse substances to try to deal with OCD and hoarding disorder.
 To get the proper diagnosis, see a licensed physician or mental health professional.

 According to the International OCD Foundation, compulsive hoarding was commonly viewed as a type of OCD.
 The foundation also says, “Compulsive hoarding is also considered a feature of obsessive-compulsive personality disorder (OCPD) and may develop along with other mental illnesses, such as dementia and schizophrenia.”

 The foundation says compulsive personality disorder can be treated but not with the methods used to treat OCD.
 It is believed there are no medications to treat hoarding disorder.
 If substance user disorder is in the picture, then medications may be used to help treatment for that, but that is determined after a person has undergone detoxification and assessment to see what treatment program best fits their situation.

 Do you struggle with hoarding disorder and substance abuse?

-People with hoarding disorder often feel like they are in control of their “stuff,” and are in denial that their saving things for future use has gotten beyond manageable.
+People with hoarding disorder often feel like they are in control of their “stuff” and are in denial that their habit of saving things for future use has gotten beyond manageable.
 It is the same kind of refusal to address the issue that also holds back people who are struggling with substance abuse disorder.

 However, you don’t have to be in this group.
-If you feel your challenges with hoarding disorder and/or substance abuse disorder are what’s holding you back from living your best life, call Pathway to Hope’s 24-hour helpline at (844) 557-8575.
+If you feel your challenges with hoarding disorder and/or substance abuse disorder are what’s holding you back from living your best life, call Pathway to Hope’s 24-hour helpline at (844) 557-8575 or contact us online.

 Our call representatives can help you find treatment programs that fit your needs, including dual diagnosis treatment options.
 We will guide you every step of the way both in and out of addiction treatment, so start your recovery today.